fulltimeforce/dogker-back-docs/docs/dogker_back.md

   playersId: ['1', '2']
 }
 ```
-NOTE: You can give it a try using this [calculator](https://www.pokerlistings.com/rules-for-poker-all-in-situations-poker-side-pot-calculator)
+**NOTE:** You can give it a try using this [calculator](https://www.pokerlistings.com/rules-for-poker-all-in-situations-poker-side-pot-calculator)

 ## Spreading money to winners explanation

-This explanation uses the following methods:
+This explanation uses the following methods and can be found in `nextRound()` method:
 - `getHighestRankPlayers()`: Determinate the `handRank` among the players.
 - `determinateSitePots()`: Determinate the `sidepots` based on the players' bet.
 - `determinateTieBreaker()`: Determinate who's the winner among the players, passing first the `HandRank <array>` response of `getHighestRankPlayers()` as a parameter.